nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 #### Before executing the code
-Before executing the code, check the script `speech-to-text-with-kenlm-pipeline/tasks/preprocessing/build_lm.py`, go to the bottom of the code, after the `if __name__ == "__main__"` line, depending on your task, call the class `FinetuningPreparation` to get the audio length distribution, `Finetuning` to finetune the model and `Evaluation` to evaluate on the finetuned model.
-Here is a code snippet to illustrate the building of language model:
+Before executing the code, check the script `speech-to-text-with-kenlm-pipeline/tasks/preprocessing/finetuning.py`, go to the bottom of the code, after the `if __name__ == "__main__"` line, depending on your task, call the class `FinetuningPreparation` to get the audio length distribution, `Finetuning` to finetune the model and `Evaluation` to evaluate on the finetuned model.
+Here is a code snippet to illustrate the executed task:
 <br>

 *Get audio length distribution*